 top of page

-Child Anxiety & Separation Anxiety Support in Coquitlam
+Child Anxiety & Separation Support in Coquitlam: Attachment-Based Play Therapy

-At Strong River Counselling, we help children and parents move from a state of constant "high alert" back to a place of connection and calm.
+At Strong River Counselling, we move beyond managing behaviour.
+We help children and parents in Coquitlam move from a state of constant "high alert" back to a place of connection, regulation, and calm.

 Common Symptoms of Anxiety in Children

-Anxiety in children rarely looks like a "worry" in an adult.
-Instead, it often shows up in the body or through "big" behaviors.
-You might be noticing:
+Anxiety in children rarely looks like "worry" in an adult.
+Instead, it often manifests in the body or through "big" behaviours.
+In our Coquitlam counselling practice, we help parents decode these signals:

-• Physical Complaints: Frequent stomach aches, headaches, or feeling "sick" before school or social events.
+• Physical Somatic Complaints: Frequent stomach aches, headaches, or feeling "sick," particularly on SD43 school mornings.

-• Sleep Challenges: A sudden inability to sleep alone or a need for a parent to stay in the room until they are deeply asleep.
+• Sleep Disruptions: A sudden inability to sleep alone or a constant need for a parent to stay until they are deeply asleep.

-Anxiety is not a "behavior problem"—it is a nervous system response.
-When a child feels unsafe or overwhelmed, their "smoke detector" (the amygdala) goes off, even when there is no actual danger.
+Anxiety is not a "behaviour problem"—it is a nervous system response.
+When a child feels unsafe, their "smoke detector" (the amygdala) triggers a fight-flight-freeze response.
+Due to this, many children who struggle with anxiety also experience intense Big Emotions and Meltdowns.

-In our Coquitlam counselling practice, we view anxiety through an attachment lens.
-Separation anxiety, specifically, is often a sign of a child’s deep need for proximity to their "secure base."
-Our goal is not to "fix" the child, but to strengthen their internal sense of safety and their bond with you.
+In our Tri-Cities clinical practise, we view separation anxiety as a child’s primal need for proximity to their "secure base."
+Our programme doesn't aim to "fix" the child; instead, we strengthen their internal sense of safety and their emotional bond with you.

 How to Help an Anxious Child at Home